nestingen/nestingen.github.io/index.md

 # Welcome!

-This page mainly demonstrates work that have completed while completing my masters in Data Science from Bellevue University.
+This page mainly demonstrates work that have completed during my Data Science Masters program from Bellevue University.
 I currently work at Graphic Packaging as a Supply Chain Optimization Analyst.
 Some projects completed in my course are related to work I have completed at Graphic Packaging.
 The data has been changed so no proprietary information is shared.

 Below are links to my bio and project list.
 I also included sample visual from past projects and links directly to those projects.